pxkundu/DevSecOps-Bootcamp/SQA-KnowHow/README.md

 - **Automation**: A script runs overnight, testing the app on 10 virtual devices, checking login works across iOS 14, 15, and 16.

 Both catch bugs, but in different ways.
 Manual finds the unexpected; automation ensures the expected stays true.

+---

+*Prepared by {Partha Sarathi Kundu} on April 19, 2025, for the SQA Knowhow project.*